 Tip #1: To make cold pineapple matcha latte, you can freeze the pineapple before blending, instead of adding ice!
 This also helps to prevent your drink from becoming too watery when the ice melts.

 Tip #2: Pineapple is quite fibrous so if you're juicing your own, whether from a fresh fruit or a can, you may want to strain the juice if you prefer a smooth pineapple matcha drink.
 Personally, I leave it in as the fibre is good for you!
-The bits of pineapple pulp also add extra sweetness to the drink so that no extra sugar is necessary.
+The bits of pineapple pulp also add extra sweetness to the Pineapple Matcha Starbucks Copycat drink so that no extra sugar is necessary.

 Tip #3: The Starbucks version uses matcha powder which has added sugar.
 Hence, if you find the recipe isn't exactly like you remember, add a bit of sugar, simple syrup, maple syrup or pineapple syrup (from the pineapple can) to boost the flavor.
 (I've left it out as the pineapple is sweet enough in my opinion!)
 For refined sugar substitutes, click here.
+I don't recommend brown sugar as it interferes with the fresh tropical flavor.

 Recipe FAQs